Epimedium

 Epimedium, also known as barrenwort, bishop's hat, fairy wings, horny goat weed, or yin yang huo (淫羊藿 (Yin²-yang²-huo⁴, Yínyánghùo)), is a genus of flowering plants in the family Berberidaceae.
-The majority of the species are endemic to China, with smaller numbers elsewhere in Asia, and a few in the Mediterranean region.
+The majority of the species are endemic to China, with smaller numbers elsewhere in Asia and a few in the Mediterranean region.

 Epimedium species are deciduous or evergreen hardy perennials.
 The majority have four-parted "spider-like" flowers in spring.

 The species used as a dietary supplement is Epimedium grandiflorum.
-It contains icariin, which is a weak PDE5 inhibitor in vitro.
+It contains icariin, which is a weak PDE5 inhibitor, in vitro.
 Its clinical effects are unknown.
-There is little clinical evidence, but it is thought to have erectogenic properties and is found in some men's sexual health supplements.
+While there is little clinical evidence to date, as sildenafil, vardenafil, and tadalafil–sold under the brand names Viagra, Levitra and Cialis–are all based on (stronger) PDE5 inhibitory action, it is thought to have erectogenic properties and is found in some men's sexual health supplements.

 Description

 Species of Epimedium are herbaceous perennials, growing from an underground rhizome.
 Their growth habits are somewhat variable.
 Some have solitary stems, others have a "tufted" habit, with multiple stems growing close together.
 There may be several leaves to a stem or the leaves may be solitary, produced from the base of the plant.
 Individual leaves are generally compound, often with three leaflets, but also with more.
 Leaflets usually have spiny margins.
 The leaves may be annual, making the plant deciduous, or longer lasting, so that the plant is evergreen.
 The inflorescence is an open raceme or panicle, the number of flowers varying by species.

 Individual flowers have parts in fours.
 There are four smaller outer sepals, usually greenish and shed when the flower opens.
-Moving inwards, these are followed by four larger petal-like inner sepals, often brightly coloured.
-Inside the sepals are four true petals.
-These may be small and flat, but often have a complex shape including a nectar-producing "spur" that may be longer than the sepals.
+Moving inwards, they are followed by four larger petal-like inner sepals, often brightly colored.
+Inside the sepals are four true petals which may be small and flat, but often have a complex shape including a nectar-producing "spur" that may be longer than the sepals.
 There are four stamens.

 One of the common names for the genus, bishop's hat, arises from the shape of the flowers, particularly where the spurs are longer than the sepals.